NuCivic/dkan_harvest/README.md

 set to the `published` moderation state if the DKAN Workflow module is enabled on the DKAN site.
 This can be changed at the fields mapping level by overriding the `workbench_moderation_state_new` field.

-### Tests
-#### PHPUnit tests

-All the PHPUnit tests for DKAN Harvest are available in the `test/phpunit/` folder.
-All the dependencies are available in the `composer.json` file in the root folder.
-To run the tests:
-* Make sure that you are currently on a working DKAN site.
-* Change the `$path` variable in the `test/phpunit/boot.php`to point to the current drupal root folder.
-* `composer install`
-* Inside the `test/phpunit` directory, run `../../bin/phpunit`

-#### Behat tests

-All the current Behat tests for DKAN Harvest are available in the `test/behat/` folder.
-All the dependencies are available in the `composer.json` file in the root folder.
-To run the tests:
-* Make sure that you are currently on a working DKAN site.
-* Change the `test/behat/behat.yml` to match your current envirement.
-* `composer install`
-* Inside the `test/behat` directory, run `../../bin/behat`

-## Todo's

-+ Move as much as possible from `DataJSONHarvest` class to **dkan_migrate_base** 's own `MigrateDataJsonDatasetBase`
-+ Create drupal admin page to subscribe sources of data.
-+ Better support for handling failed harvest migrations.
-+ Greater Test coverage.
-+ Extend drush commands.